bolderbrush10/SearchlightAssault/modder-notes.md

 ## Current Task:

+Add note to readme to explain that in map editor, using the Tools/Entities tab to add / remove searchlights and turrets may result in the mod breaking since it doesn't fire any events.

+Add more resources in general across the map

+Unchart all chunks on player force force.clear_chart(surface)

+Chart all chunks on smugglers
+force.chart_all(surface)

+Manually chart select chunks on wardens (labs, walls, bases, etc)

+Pollution station design:
+4 - 8 assemblers bottling water,
+speed beacons assisting labs with speed modules

+Set player force to warden while in the 3 undestroyed research labs (and un-set it when they leave)

+if not script.labsay[player.name] then script.labsay[player.name] = true
+  game.print("Facility Emergency Access Granted: " .. player.name)
+end

+Make all warden-owned objects unminable
+Make all warden-owned medium & large powerpoles and substations invulnerable (but not small powerpoles) (Don't forget to pre-set remnants on the uranium processing plant)

+Reset the last-user on all entities to Gaia

+Unlock warden laser & ammo speed / damage technologies at the last minute so that players have to actually worry about getting shot by warden turrets

+Make an ad-hoc looking warden region devoted to just pumping out turrets, ammo, searchlights, power poles, and wires, with a little crappy train station and double-ended train half full of parts

+Make another lab facility to show off the indestructible power poles (complex furance setup, testing area with lots of destruction, power poles in varying states of distress, but most in perfect condition, wall of power poles to protect from biters with a few turrets behind) Special recipe: Steel, copper cable, and depleted uranium all go into a furnace, then into another furance, then into an assembler

+Take screenshot for scenario

+Test multiple players not causing rocket victory until all are up Test sending / packing save file as part of mod

 ## Next Tasks:

 - Uphold that promise about the multiplayer map from the mod description

+- Searchlights utterly can't handle cars...
+Should they?
+  Maybe go back to using attack-position.. but that was messed up vs biter nests at range...
+  Maybe try a new attack type, like how a landmine gets everything in its radius instantly...

 - Prepare FAQ: explain potential mod incompatibility, workarounds, uninstall command, performance (only use ~1 - 2 thousand searchlights), etc
+- Add localization for the searchlight technology itself "A support turret which integrates combinator & radar technology to allow spotting foes from great distance."

 ## Design Decisions & Discussion